hedrergudene/ml-template-azure/README.md

 Despite including and end-to-end solution to model design in AML, the following additional features are expected to be developed:

 - [ ] Adapt `build_MLTable` function in pipeline job script to replicate Data Asset config file.
+- [ ] Make preprocessing flexible enough to ingest categorical features, and either perform label or one-hot encoding.
 - [ ] `RAPIDS` integration to train ML models using GPU.
 - [ ] Inference endpoint creation.
 - [ ] User-friendly app development.